 Are farm visits the solution to reconnecting with how our food is grown?

 With over 35 million people in the country and only 193 thousand farms (2016 Census Canada stats), farmers would be flooded with requests for tours if Canadians really did start visiting the farm before they made their purchases.
 It is not realistic to expect people to visit every farm their food comes from.
-Likewise, it is not realistic to expect our Canadian farmers, who make up only 2 per cent of our population, to host millions of farm visitors every year.
+Likewise, it is not realistic to expect our Canadian farmers, who make up only two per cent of our population, to host millions of farm visitors every year.

 Does the average non-farming Canadian have the necessary expertise to measure whether a farmer is managing his or her animals according to humane standards?
 How about environmental and sustainability standards?